gianpierodiblasi/LogicalCircuit/README.md

   "showOperatorType": false,
   "//": "true to show the operator type, false otherwise (default: false)", "interactive": false,
-  "//": "true to set the interactive mode (it is possibile to test in real time the logical circuits)," "//": "false otherwise (default: false)"
+  "//": "true to set the interactive mode"
+  "//": "(it is possibile to test in real time the logical circuits)," "//": "false otherwise (default: false)"
 }
 ```